awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ## Unit tests

 We use [moq4](https://github.com/moq/moq4) to create unit tests with mocked objects.
+All of the code example projects have a companion unit test, where the name of the unit test project is the same as the tested project, with a **Test** suffix.

-You can install this and the unit testing Nuget packages with:
+You can install the **moq** and **Extensions** unit testing Nuget packages with the following commands:

 ```
 dotnet add package moq